mindeye-dev/mindeye-dev/README.md

 </h1>

 <p aligne="left">
-Open Source supporter and developer since the 2017.
+Developer since the 2017.
 My code is almost guaranteed to run in your devices, in one way or another.

 </p>